ilz2105/data_wrangling_1/data_import.md

 view(litters_data)
 ```

-### Parsed with column specification - its guessing whta column type
+### Parsed with column specification - its guessing what column type

 ### Load in the pups data